 These would probably be separate tasks and would happen before they go live.

-Like the above tab, we like to split it into sections:
+We like to split the process map into sections:

 Preparation - The things we need to do before we get to testing

 Testing - The things we need to do when testing the site

 Pre-launch - The things we need to get in place so we can measure whether it was a success or not